Start A Business – Business Entity Formations

 Under state law some licensed professionals may only be practiced within a professional business entity.
 These are similar to their non-professional counterparts but may require additional approval from state agencies.

 These organizations typically are created to serve a charitable purpose or to benefit a charity.
-Once the not-for-profit corporation is formed, Sutton Sachs Meyer is able to help you qualify for 501(c)(3) status with the Internal Revenue Service and register your organization to solicit donations in New York State.
+Once the not-for-profit corporation is formed, Sutton Sachs Meyer PLLC can help you qualify for 501(c)(3) status with the Internal Revenue Service and register your organization to solicit donations in New York State.